sydasif/my-pandoc-book/chapters/04-string.md

 >>> multi_line = '''This is the first line,
 ...
 This is the second line.'''
 >>> print(multi_line)
-# Output:
-# This is the first line,
+This is the first line,
-# This is the second line.
+This is the second line.
 ```

 However, it's important to note that if you begin a string with a single quote and conclude it with a double quote, Python will raise an error.
 This is because Python requires consistency in the choice of quotation marks for starting and ending a string.
 Mixing single and double quotes in this manner would result in a syntax error.